Procedure

 4. In the absence of an informal lease extension, the next step is serving a formal notice on your landlord (or the freeholder, if they are not the same person) – to inform them that you intend exercising your lease extension rights.
 If you are unable to agree on a price for your lease extension with your landlord, then you will need to apply to a leasehold valuation tribunal to determine the price that you will pay

-5. After you have served that formal Notice on your landlord forming them of your intention to extend your lease, your landlord then has 21 days to respond to you and request any further information.
-They can also range for their own valuation on your property as long as they give you three days’ notice before doing so.
-Furthermore, your landlord is required to serve a Counter-Notice on you by the date specified in your original Notice (your solicitor will be able to advise you on this) to either accept or reject your application to extend your lease
+5. After you have served that formal Notice [known as a section 42 notice] on your landlord forming them of your intention to extend your lease, your landlord then has 21 days to respond to you and request any further information.
+They can also arrange for their own valuation on your property as long as they give you three days’ notice before doing so.

-6. If you and your landlord are unable to agree on a price or on another aspect of the leasehold extension, you will enter into a statutory negotiation period.
+7. If you and your freeholder are unable to agree on a price or on another aspect of the leasehold extension, you will enter into a statutory negotiation period.
 This will last for at least two months, after which you can apply to a leasehold valuation tribunal to settle any outstanding issues between you and the freeholder.
 You must make this application within six months of receiving the Counter Notice.

 Lease Extension – the marriage value